TheTechOddBug/lon-mirror/README.md

 OMNIA itself does not collapse these roles.

-This boundary matters because it prevents the system from being reinterpreted as:
+This boundary matters because it prevents the system from being misread as:

 a truth oracle